 HMS-434S-01: Studies of Racial Capitalism

 HMS-331S-01: The Digital Body

 HMS-432S-01: The Queer Sensorium

 BFA in Writing

-Special Topics Descriptions – Spring 2020
+Special Topics Course Descriptions

 This course will introduce students to the fundamental techniques of screenwriting.
 We will study formatting, the use of setting, location, narrative structure, conflict, character development and dialogue.
 In the first half each student will write short scenes in order to explore and develop various aspects of screenwriting.
 In the second half students choose one scene to develop into a script for a short film approximately 10-15 minutes in length.
 Throughout the semester, students will read and discuss their work in class as well as view and discuss various films and topics.
 The class will be divided into 2 groups who submit their work on alternating weeks.
 Each script is read aloud by fellow classmates who are assigned their characters by the writer of the script.
 A discussion and critique immediately follows each reading.